comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

-During my job at some company, I got a very project, boss decide to stop using their more than 20 years version control system, IBM clearcase to cost down (will stop clearcase service at deadline!), and they want to preserve their development history as much as possible. since I have experience of using cvs/svn/git, I'm glade to take this challenge.
+During my job at some company, I got a surprise project, our boss decide to stop using IBM clearcase for cost down reason, but they want to preserve their more than 20 years development history as much as possible. since I have lots of experience of cvs/svn/git, I'm glade to take this challenge.
 Finally I successfully convert this super-big clearcase history to svn repo, with all file development history preserved.
 It's very interesting experience, I hope to share them here (It's already more than 5 years job before, I think this won't hurt anybody)